Huntsman Corporation HUN

 - Replace four incumbent directors Starboard deems not truly independent or conflicted (Beckerle, Ferrari, Egan, Munoz)

-- Install a Board that will hold Peter Huntsman and management accountable for delivering on financial commitments
+- Hold Peter Huntsman and management accountable for delivering on financial commitments

-- Drive ~600bps of Adjusted EBITDA margin improvement through better commercial execution, corporate resource reallocation, and manufacturing/supply-chain streamlining
+- Drive ~600bps of Adjusted EBITDA margin improvement via commercial-execution, resource-reallocation, and manufacturing/supply-chain efficiencies

-- Improve governance, executive compensation design, and ESG/TCFD disclosure practices
+- Improve governance, executive-compensation design, and ESG/TCFD disclosure

 KPIs cited